Skip to main content

 formatNumber()

-The number-formatting function is called formatNumber().
-There is no separate translateNumber() in this API.
+The function for numbers is called formatNumber() in the API.
+There is no separate translateNumber().

 ParameterTypeDescription